Become a Citizen Scientist: Embrace the Christmas Bird Count Tradition

 - Sign up for an existing CBC circle.
 To locate a circle near you, click here.
 Green and yellow circles are open for new volunteers, and red circles are full.
 Contact the compiler by email before the count day using the information from the circle pop-ups on the map.

-- On your selected Christmas Bird Count day, be prepared with binoculars, weather-appropriate clothing and shoes, a drink, a snack, and transportation to your 15-mile-diameter circle.
+- On your selected Christmas Bird Count day, be prepared with binoculars, weather-appropriate clothing and shoes.
+It’s recommended that you also bring a drink, a snack, and arrange transportation to your 15-mile-diameter circle.
 Counting is even easier and more convenient if your backyard feeder is within the circle.

 - Follow specified routes through a designated 15-mile (24-km) diameter circle, counting every bird seen or heard daily.
-It’s not just a species tally—all birds are calculated daily, indicating the total number of birds in the circle that day.
+The CBC is not just a species tally.
+All birds are calculated daily, indicating the total number of birds in the circle that day.

-- Sign up for American Birds to learn more about the bird count and other programs that may be featured to continue your new adventure as a birding citizen scientist.
+- Continue your birding adventure after the CBC is over by signing up for American Birds.
+You can learn more about the bird count and other programs that you can participate in as a birding citizen scientist.

 - Upload your bird photos and view postings and pictures of other volunteers through the CBC Live Tracker.